Evergreen Aviation and Space Museum

 Today I made a leisurely drive from Beaverton, Oregon to McMinnville, just to visit the Evergreen Aviation and Space Museum.

 The draw of the Evergreen Museum is the one and only Spruce Goose.
-Though the museum campus is huge.
+The museum campus is huge.
 As well as an Air Museum, there is an Aerospace Museum, IMAX Theatre and a waterside complex.

-In fact, that day in Long Beach was the only time it ever flew.?
+In fact, that day in Long Beach was the only time the Spruce Goose ever flew.
 After the war, Hughes kept the plane locked up in a hangar in Long Beach, CA. After his death the plane was put on display.
 It remained in Long Beach until about 10 years ago when it was barged up to Portland and trucked into the new museum in McMinnville.

 The Spruce Goose is the centerpiece of the museum.
 It is so large it fills the space, with other planes residing around it and under its wings like a mother goose to her ducklings.

-You can go inside the Spruce Goose, however visitors only get to go inside the planes cargo area.?
-To ?go up the spiral staircase to the cockpit cost $25 extra.
+You can go inside the Spruce Goose, however visitors only get to go inside the planes cargo area.
+To go up the spiral staircase to the cockpit costs $25 extra.
 An interesting feature of the cargo area is that it contains a pile of beach balls.
 As the story goes, Hughes had the cargo area filled with beach balls as special flotation in case the plane started to sink.

 McMinnville is a beautiful area.
-There are many vineyards in the area to see and visit.
+There are many vineyards in the area to visit.
 In fact, the museum itself sports a very large vineyard in the area between the buildings and the highway.
-The Museum also bottles wine and sells it in a special wine store within the museum.
+The Museum also bottles wine and sells it in a special store within the museum.